What is Gynecomastia?

 In cases where large amounts of tissue have been removed, it may be necessary for excess skin to be removed so that the remaining skin will adjust to fit the new breast contour.

 Occasionally, a small drain will be inserted through a separate incision to relieve excess fluids.
 Upon completion, the incisions are usually covered with a dressing and the chest may be wrapped with an elastic bandage to hold the skin firmly in place.

 It is normal to feel some discomfort for a few days after your procedure.
 This can be controlled with medication prescribed by your surgeon.

 Bruising and swelling may make it appear that there’s been no improvement in your condition initially.
 You will most likely be told to wear an elastic pressure garment 24 hours a day for a week or two, and for several weeks longer at night.
 The extreme swelling will resolve in the first few weeks but it may be three months or longer before your true result is visible.

 You may resume normal activity within a day or two, as soon as you feel well enough.
 If you have stitches, they will be removed one to two weeks after the surgery.
 You should avoid heavy exercise for about three weeks and MUST avoid any activity or job that risks a blow to the chest area for at least a month.
 Keep all exposed scars covered from the sun for at least six months and cover scars with a strong sun block if exposure is unavoidable.

-If you think you are a good candidate for Gynecomastia surgery, call us today for your FREE consultation!
+If you think you are a good candidate for Gynecomastia surgery, call us today for your consultation!

 Beverly Hills Plastic Surgery Group